 Approx. 10 minute read

-In this article, we’ll continue with another foundational principle that builds upon part one (Emotions and the Power of Thought) – How You Learn.
+In this article, we’ll continue with another foundational principle that builds upon Part One (The Power of Thought) – How You Learn.

 It’s important to understand the process of learning as you move through these tools for improving your well-being.
 Knowing the steps and strategies of learning will help:

 - Build acceptance for where you are in the process.

 - Increase your motivation and chances of success.